Tamschi/reserde/README.md

             what to write [possible values: bencode, bincode, cbor, json, urlencoded, xml, yaml]

     -s <stringify>...
-            stringify bytes and non-string value keys into strings where possible, possible values are: utf8.
-(Tries encodings in the order specified.) [try with: --in bencode]
+            stringify bytes and non-string value keys into strings where possible.
+(Tries encodings in the order specified.) [try with: --in bencode] [possible values: utf8]
 ```

 ## Examples